 The police said, that it doesn’t matter whether they sign the papers or not.
 After one day in the police station, the chief of the station came with food to them and tried to convince them, to eat something.

 “He was maybe scared of our protest.
 Then he assured us, that we can go to the camp in Ljubljana, but that was a lie.”

 In total the group spent three full days in the police station.
-Then, in the early morning of the June 5 at 1:00AM, five police officers came into the room and handcuffed them with their hands behind their backs.
-Again, they lied to the group-members, telling them that they would bring them to the camp in Ljubljana as they brought them outside.
+Then, in the early morning of 5 June at 1:00AM, five police officers came into the room and handcuffed them with their hands behind their backs.
+Again, they told the group-members that they would bring them to the camp in Ljubljana as they brought them outside.

 “There were even three police officers with three horses, because they are afraid that we would run away into the forest.
 And they wanted to scare us with this.”

-Three Croatian police officers pushed them into another prisoner van and drove them within four hours to the Croatian/Bosnian border.
-The drive was described as being very uncomfortable for the group members, the officers were described as driving erratically on mountain roads forcing the group members inside of the van to fall over each other and hit their head on the sides of the back of the van.
-Also the drivers turned on the air conditioners in the back of the car at its highest setting, so that the three friends were left very cold.
+Three Croatian police officers pushed them into another van and drove them within four hours to the Croatian/Bosnian border.
+The drive was described as being very uncomfortable for the group members, because of erratic driving on mountain roads, forcing the group members inside of the van to fall over each other and hit their head on the sides of the back of the van.
+Also the drivers turned on the air conditioners in the back of the car, so that the three friends were left very cold.